Review: You All Grow Up and Leave Me by Piper Weiss

 *shivers*

-I was so uncomfortable the entire time reading this.
+I was so uncomfortable my entire reading time, beginning to end.
 I’m still uncomfortable thinking about it to write this review.

 So, you know…gross.

-Sonia gave me the worst case of heeby-jeebies I’ve ever had.
+Sonia gave me the worst case of heebie-jeebies I’ve ever had.
 She 👏 is 👏 so 👏 fucked 👏 up.

 Continue reading “Review: Tideline by Penny Hancock”